braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/developer_console/api_settings_tab.md

 ### REST API keys

-This section provides your workspace REST API keys, the unique identifiers that allow you access to your data for an workspace.
+This section provides your workspace REST API keys, the unique identifiers that allow you access to your data for a workspace.
 A REST API key is required with every request to the Braze API.
 For more information on creating and using API keys, refer to our [REST API key overview]({{site.baseurl}}/api/api_key/).

 #### API IP allowlisting